 OR Half of a banana without strawberries.

+Locate unused blender.
 Dust off and wash blender, if you haven’t used it in years.
-Pour ingredients into jar — pour milk first to have the blender function as a measuring cup.
+Pour ingredients into blender — pour milk first to have the blender function as a measuring cup.
 Without the banana, use four tablespoons of maple syrup; with half a banana, two tablespoons of maple syrup.
 Cover jar, run at purée, or smoothie setting, for 45 seconds (60 seconds for strawberries).
 Makes two drinks (although you may like to double the recipe).
 That’s all there is to it.

-Key to the Blueberry Smoothie Recipe found!
+How to avoid sludge in your blueberry smoothie.
 Instead of taking an entire, 6-ounce package of blueberries and adding it to the 2 cups milk like you would in the new raspberry and blackberry recipe, add just 3 ounces, or half of a package of blueberries to it.
 Because the blueberries are fully diluted by the milk, that blueberry sludge issue is avoided.

 This is a very simple side dish having everything cooks want most — taste, nutrition, and easy preparation.Three or four, five-inch-long Zucchini Squash